polykhel/bills/README.md

 Local Storage: Data persists across sessions without requiring a login or backend server.

+🔄 Sync & Backup (New!)

+Manual Sync: Export encrypted backups and sync via any cloud storage (Dropbox, iCloud, Google Drive, etc.)

+Auto-Sync: Optional Google Drive integration for automatic backup every 5 minutes

+End-to-End Encryption: All data is encrypted with your password before uploading (AES-GCM 256-bit)

+Privacy-First: Data is stored in encrypted format - no one can read it without your password

+See [SYNC_SETUP.md](./SYNC_SETUP.md) for detailed setup instructions.

 Tech Stack

 Framework: React (Next.js App Router structure)